The 'AHA' moment

 I didn't really know what to expect, so you can imagine my surprise when sales passed the $1,000 mark in the first 24 hours after launch.
 I was blown away.
 Then the reviews started coming in and people loved the book.
 I think that means even more to me than the money, and here's why:

-The reason the First Dollar course was so clutch for me wasn't all the great stuff about validation (and believe me, it is great stuff and absolutely critical to getting money rolling in).
+The reason the Monthly 1K course was so clutch for me wasn't all the great stuff about validation (and believe me, it is great stuff and absolutely critical to getting money rolling in).
 What really made the difference for me was all the stuff about overcoming your fears and getting out of your own way.
 I never realized how big a role fear played in my constant procrastination, both fear of failure and fear of success.
 What if the book doesn't sell?
 What if it does?
 Helping me overcome the mental hurdles I'd placed in front of my success is what really made the difference.

-That's why I can't recommend the First Dollar course enough.
+That's why I can't recommend the Monthly 1K course enough.
 Sure, I more than tripled my investment in the course on Day One, but that's not the important thing.
 The way the course is laid out together with the access to guys like Noah and the other sumos (they are very hands-on, believe me) is the real reason you should pull the trigger if you're on the fence about the course.
 I didn't even realize what was holding me back before taking the course, and I had a five (and maybe even six) figure product sitting in my top desk drawer.

 Everyone's business idea is different, and everyone has different obstacles to overcome.
 Very rarely do you find a blueprint for making a business a reality so quickly.
 Will some of it be uncomfortable?
 Absolutely.
 But it is so worth it.
 As a serial wantrepreneur who bought course after course after course, I can say unequivocally that this is the last course you'll need to buy if what you really want is an income generating business.
-I can't wait to get back into the course and create something even bigger!

 Find Your Golden Idea